roloje777/mg-bits-and-bytes-blog/_posts/history/portuguese-history/islamic-conquest/2024-09-15-islamic-conquest-part1.md

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: islamic_conquest_part1
-title: The Islamic Conquest - Part 1 (A Kingdom For A Prostitute)
+title: The Islamic Conquest - Part 1 (Lost a Kingdom for A Whore)
 # post specific
 # if not specified, .name will be used from \_data/owner/[language].yml
 # author: ""